 Day 2 in Rome: Centro Storico + Classic Rome Attractions

 The Piazza del Popolo is another one of my personal favorite piazzas in Rome, and is a great way to kick off the second day of your Rome itinerary!

-While you’re there, be sure to climb up to Pincio Terrace for some beautiful views over the piazza and Rome itself.
+After exploring the Piazza del Popolo, be sure to climb up to Pincio Terrace for some beautiful views over the piazza and Rome itself!